ajmalafif/typeface-inter/README.md

 ## License

-This project is licensed under the SIL Open Font License 1.1 - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the SIL Open Font License 1.1 - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgments